jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/loops-and-functions/projectiles.md

 ### ~hint

 Ask the students why this creates 13 projectiles, instead of just 12.
-Answer: there is an extra value because it is including both 0 and 12.
+Answer: there is an extra value because the loop is including both 0 and 12.

 ### ~